Jeremiah Dixon: Dixon family of Cockfield

-Jeremiah's great-nephew John Dixon worked on the Darlington Rocket with George Stephenson, in 1820.
-John Dixon's three nephews were also active: Sir Raylton Dixon, shipbuilding magnate and Mayor of Middlesbrough; the engineer John Dixon, who transported Cleopatra's Needle to London in 1877; and his brother Waynman Dixon was an engineer and Egyptologist at Giza, and later Honorary Consul to Japan in 1922.
+Jeremiah's great-nephew John Dixon (1796-1865) worked on the Stockton & Darlington railway with George Stephenson, first as a surveyor, then as a civil engineer.
+John Dixon's three nephews were also notable: shipbuilding magnate and Mayor of Middlesbrough Sir Raylton Dixon (1828-1901); engineer John Dixon (1835-1891), who transported Cleopatra's Needle from Egypt to London in 1877 and erected it on The Victoria Embankment; and Waynman Dixon (1844-1930), who was an engineer and Egyptologist at Giza, and later Honorary Consul to Japan.